 Arising Anxiety.
-Anxiety is another mental health condition that can cause overwhelming emotions.
+Anxiety is another mental illness health condition that can cause overwhelming emotions.
 Most people who are emotional also suffer from anxiety.
 However, few people understand what it is and what causes it.
 Some people with anxiety become overwhelmed with their emotions, which can be triggered by a stressful situation, environment, or even their thoughts.

 A Traumatic Life Event.
 Life is unexpected.
 Traumatic events can wreak havoc on a person's life and can spark emotions and different feelings that they otherwise may not have experienced.
 Traumatic life events can include the death of a loved one, sudden job loss, divorce, accident, serious injury, or an illness.
 People who experience trauma in some form often become more emotional as a result.

 Genetics.
 As mentioned above, you may be emotional, but this may be just the way you are and how your brain is wired.
 Some people are simply more sensitive than others, which isn't necessarily a bad thing.
 This may mean that you are more in tune with your emotions and experience your emotions on a deeper level than others.
 If you grew up in a family where your parents, siblings, or cousins expressed their emotions freely, that exposure tends to "teach" you to experience them similarly in your adult life.
-As a result, you are more likely to be more empathetic towards others, especially other emotional people.
+As a result, you are more likely to be more empathetic and openly emotional towards others, especially other emotional people.

 Embrace Your Emotions!
 If you are more in tune with your emotions, then embrace them!
 Being emotional doesn't have to be a bad thing.
 If people claim that you are overly emotional and sensitive, then this just means that you aren't afraid to show your emotional side.
 It also doesn't mean you are any less mature than those who aren't emotional.